rbatista191/ricardo-batista/src/pages/posts/what-have-I-learnt-from-Emilio.md

 ---
 layout: ../../layouts/post.astro
-title: "What have I learnt from building Emilio"
+title: "What have I learnt from building Emilio I"
 pubDate: 2024-06-13
-description: "What have I learnt from building Emilio"
+description: "What have I learnt from building Emilio I"
 author: "rbatista19"
-excerpt: Not every startup is a fairy tale - here are the learnings I took from building Emilio
+excerpt: Not every startup is a fairy tale - here are the learnings I took from building Emilio.
 image:
   src:
   alt: